prl-mushr/mushr-website/content/tutorials/mujoco_figure8.md

 {{< highlight bash >}}
   $ source ~/catkin_ws/devel/setup.bash
-  $ roslaunch mushr_mujoco_ros twa_cars.launch
+  $ roslaunch mushr_mujoco_ros two_cars.launch
 {{< / highlight >}}

-After this step, the MuJoCo simulator must launch and two cars standing next to each other should be visible.
+After this step, the MuJoCo simulator must launch and two cars standing next to each other should be visible as shown below.

-(Add image of the MuJoCo simulator)
+(Add image of the MuJoCo simulator with two cars)

-Next, in a new terminal enter the follow commands.
+Next, in a new terminal enter the following commands.

 {{< highlight bash >}}
   $ roslaunch mushr_mujoco_ros path_publisher.launch
 {{< / highlight >}}

-If instead, you want to manually add a plan.txt file, you can write it as below, since the default plan file is our plan file of interest, we dont require to add it manually (like below)
+If instead, you want to manually add a plan.txt file, you can write it as below, since the default plan file is our plan file of interest, we dont require to add it manually.

 {{< highlight bash >}}
   $ roslaunch mushr_mujoco_ros path_publisher.launch plan_file:='~/catkin_ws/src/mushr_mujoco_ros/plans/figure8.txt'
 {{< / highlight >}}

-Enjoy how one MuSHR bot makes an 8 without colliding with the other MuSHR bot.
+Enjoy how one MuSHR bot makes an 8 without colliding with the other.
 Once you have reached here, feel free to play around and design your own plans and you can then execute them as shown above.

 -----------------------------------------------------------------------------------------------------------------